DIPLOMICS-SA/Genome-Assembly-Pipeline-Nextflow/README.md

 QUAST for assembly Quality assessment

 # Modules to load on the CHPC

+The following modules need to be loaded before running the pipeline:
 * module purge
 * module load chpc/BIOMODULES
 * module load dorado